lune-org/docs/pages/api-reference/process.md

 -   `env` - Extra environment variables to give to the process
 -   `shell` - Whether to run in a shell or not - set to `true` to run using the default shell, or a string to run using a specific shell
--   `stdio` - How to treat output and error streams from the child process - set to "inherit" to pass output and error streams to the current process
+-   `stdio` - How to treat output and error streams from the child process - see `SpawnOptionsStdioKind` and `SpawnOptionsStdio` for more info
 -   `stdin` - Optional standard input to pass to spawned child process

 ---